appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ### Library compatibility

 Appsmith only supports libraries that have **[UMD](https://github.com/umdjs/umd)** builds.
-If a library supports the UMD build format, the source code of a library’s index file should conform to this [basic pattern](https://github.com/umdjs/umd/blob/master/templates/commonjsStrict.js).
 The index file for most compatible libraries can be found under the `root`, `/umd` or `/browser` folders and have a `.min.js` file extension.
 If a library you wish to use doesn't support a UMD build, you may use [browserify](https://browserify.org/) to generate one and host it in a CDN of your choice.

 ✅ Valid URL: `https://cdn.jsdelivr.net/npm/exceljs@4.3.0/dist/exceljs.min.js`